-Funding research into understanding, alleviating, treating and preventing lung disease is a vital part of our work.
+Funding research into understanding, treating and preventing lung disease is a vital part of our work.
 Since the British Lung Foundation was founded, we have invested more than £22 million in supporting research into all lung conditions.

 Grant funding statement